cuuupid/learn-to-code/bash/README.md

   - What do I mean by absolute? `cd github` takes me inside the github folder from the current directory. `cd /etc` will take me to the "etc" directory under the root directory.
 Relative paths start from the current directory (`cd ../../github` takes me up two levels and into the github directory) while absolute paths start from the root directory or home directory (`cd ~/Documents/github` will take me to the home directory then into Documents then into github folder).
 - Some directories are protected and you will not be able to enter them (we will discuss **chmod** later how to modify permissions).
 - You can always run the `pwd` command, which will simply output the current directory path (e.g. if I run `pwd` in Documents it'll give me `/Users/pshah123/Documents`).
+- You can give directories as options to `ls`, e.g. `ls ..` or `ls /` to print contents of those directories instead.

 ## Basic Read/Write